queryluke/masseffect-5e-pdf/completed/chapter-2.md

 Longer-lived races (asari and krogan) have larger dice pools but smaller dice.
 Whereas, short-lived races have the opposite (small dice pools but larger dice).
 This represents the probability (and luck) of how many credits your character has amassed over the years.

+When you optionally choose to use your racial starting credits, you do not gain any recommended equipment packages from your chosen class nor your chosen background.

 #### Variants
 Some races have variants.
 These races are exist to represent the gamut of available races in the galaxy